webbjj/clustertools/docs/source/analysis.rst

 .. image:: /images/rlplot_log.png

 If the cluster's orbit is not known it is possible to set a galactocentric distance using ``rgc``.

+The calculation of a cluster's tidal radius also requires knowledge of the external tidal field, and can be calculated via:

+>> from galpy.potential import MWPotential2014
+>> cluster.rtidal(pot=MWPotential2014, plot=True)

+It is, however, worth noting that ``rtidal`` has two additional arguments that can improve your calculation of the tidal radius.
+It may be the case that not all of your particles are technically part of the star cluster.
+In this case, you could consider setting ``rtiterate`` and ``rtconverge``.
+When set, ``clustertools`` will first calculate ``rt`` using all the particles in the ``StarCluster``.
+It will then recalculate ``rt`` using only the particles within the initial estimate of the tidal radius.
+This process will occur ``rtiterate`` times of until the ratio of the new tidal radius to the previous tidal radius is greater than than ``rtconverge``.
+For example, ``rtconverge=0.9`` means the tidal radius has changed by less than 10 percent between iterations.
+Alternatively, if one knew which stars were bound to the cluster you could define a ``sub_cluster`` of bound particles and calculate it's tidal radius or pass a boolean array to ``rtidal`` to inform it which stars to use in the calculate of ``rt``.

 All functions, with the exception of calculating the cluster's tidal radius, can be called using projected valeus with ``projected=True``.
 When called internally, a function call will default to whatever ``StarCluster.projected`` is set to if ``projected`` is not given.